Thana123/Thana_AKQA/README.md

 About the Framework

-	This framework has been created for AKQA interview purpose.
+	This framework is for basic and simple Datadriven approach

 	 Scenario :
     1. Visit Search Result page with the search term “Paint”: https://www.bunnings.com.au/search/products?q=paint&redirectFrom=Any